-3. Using a brush, apply open gear lube to the pinion and swing gear teeth Figure 6-33.
+3. Using a brush, apply open gear lube to the pinion and swing gear teeth (Figure 6-26).

 - 4. Start the engine and rotate the mast until a nonlubricated portion of the swing gear is exposed.
-Keep hands and clothing away from the rotating gear and pinion.
-Shut off the engine. - 5.
-Using a brush, apply lubricant to the swing gear and pinion. - 6.
-Repeat steps 4 and 5 until the swing gear teeth are completely lubricated. - 7.
-Shut off the engine - 8.
-Install the guards over the exposed pinion and swing gear.
+Keep hands away from rotating pinion and gear. - 5.
+Shut off the engine. - 6.
+Using a brush, apply open gear lube to the swing gear teeth. - 7.
+Repeat steps 4, 5 and 6 until the complete swing gear is lubricated.

-Replace the Engine Crankcase Oil and Filter
+Replace the Crankcase Oil and Filter